changxue-asana/github-ai-review/README.md

 # github-ai-review
 I have a dream, a vision bright,

-Where code flows free, in day and night.
+Where code flows free, both day and night.

 No human eyes to judge or trace,
 No need for perfect, just be brave.

-Peace and love on every face,
+Smiles abound on every face,

-Smiles abound in every place.
+Peace and love in every place.